bmullen-75th/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly secure, in addition to restricting traffic to the network.
--
+-  Load balancers are an important part of network security as they protect the incoming traffic to applications, and see all inbound requests.
-Load balancers are an important part of network security as they protect the incoming traffic to applications, and see all inbound requests.
+-  Jumpboxes are beneficial as they are hardened devices, which allow access to security zones into other devices.
-Jumpboxes are beneficial as they are hardened devices, which allow access to security zones into other devices.
-The jumpbox is singular point of access which can be monitored,and is accessed from a trusted network.
+-  The jumpbox is singular point of access which can be monitored, and is accessed from a trusted network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system services.
 - Filebeat collects log data such as: log files, locations, log events and then forwards the information to elasticsearch.